VashrithVinodh/VashrithVinodh/README.md

 ## Objective

 I hope to start my career as a cyber analyst or security engineer and make my way into cloud security.
+This github is where I will upload my terraform code for cloud security project that I will create.

 ## Projects
 - Phishing Detection Training App - HackPSU Hackathon